List of historic properties in Phoenix: Historic African, Asian and Hispanic properties

 The City of Phoenix conducted various historic property surveys focusing on the themes of African, Asian and Hispanic history in Phoenix from 1870 to 1975.
 The purpose of the surveys was to identify the number and locations of minority associated historic properties citywide and to document their significance to their community.
 The surveys were funded by the Phoenix Historic Preservation Bonds funds as well as a Certified Local Government grant received from the National Park Service through the Arizona State Historic Preservation Office.
 While the National Register of Historic Places Criteria is only concentrated on the properties of these communities prior to 1955, the study included in the surveys take into consideration the significance of the struggle for civil rights and equality.
 Therefore, the properties which were involved in ending segregation in Phoenix are also included.

 The areas covered in the African American Historic Property Survey are 1.
-East – the region south of Van Buren Ave.to the Southern Pacific Railroad tracks, east of Central Avenue to 24th Street; 2.
-West – the region south of Grant Ave. to the Salt River, west of 7th Avenue to 19th Avenue; and 3.
-South – the region south of the Salt River to Southern Ave., east of 16th Street to 28th Street.
+East – the region south of Van Buren Avenue to the Southern Pacific Railroad tracks, east of Central Avenue to 24th Street; 2.
+West – the region south of Grant Avenue to the Salt River, west of 7th Avenue to 19th Avenue; and 3.
+South – the region south of the Salt River to Southern Avenue, east of 16th Street to 28th Street.

 The areas covered in the Asian American Historic Property Survey are spread throughout Phoenix and not concentrated in one area.
 The concentration of the areas depends on the nationality from which they are descended, such as Chinese, Japanese, Filipino and Asian Indian.

 The areas covered in the Hispanic American Historic Property Survey are the regions south of the Southern Pacific Railroad tracks to the Salt River, east of Central Avenue to 24th Street; west of Central Avenue to 27th Avenue and south of the Salt River to Baseline, east to 48th Street and west to 35th Avenue.
-One of the structures considered as iconic is the Sacred Heart Church which is located in 920 S. 17th St..
-The church was built in 1900 in what was once a Hispanic neighborhood called "Golden Gate".
+One of the structures considered as iconic is the Sacred Heart Church which is located in 920 S. 17th St. The church was built in 1900 in what was once a Hispanic neighborhood called "Golden Gate".
 The City of Phoenix forced the residents of the community in question to move and demolished the entire neighborhood.
 The reason given for this act was that the city needed the land to expand Sky Harbor Airport.
 The church was added to National Register of Historic Places on March 20, 2012.
 Reference number 12000124.

 The following prominent people who at one time or another lived in Phoenix and whose houses are listed here are: